ButinVladimir/cyberiada/ROADMAP.md

 ## Difficulty level

 Each city has it's own difficulty level.
 Higher difficulty levels leads to higher requirements but also to higher credibility and experience gains.
 Difficulty level increases after reaching certain credibility thresholds and then relocating.
+Most cities have upper limit on difficulty level.

 ## Qualities